SzabolcsGyorke/BCCloudScopeOnPrem/README.md

 The main idea is to mimic the FileManagement codeunit's local file functions without having to use the onPrem scope in our extension.

 For this we can use a simple .net web api application which by default listens on http://localhost:49352/BCCouldScopeOnPrem and waits for commands from the BC middle tier.
+The defult server adderss and port can be changed on the **Company Information** page.

 **It is important that it should only be accessible on localhost due to it is only uses http.**

 Prerequisites:
 * .net 7 - web api
+* ASP.NET Core Runtime - https://dotnet.microsoft.com/en-us/download/dotnet/7.0
 * Business Central 21

-Missing parts
-- File copy, move function
+Version 0.2.0.0
-- IIS installer PS script
+* IIS installation script
+* BC Functions: CopyServerFile, MoveServerFile

 Version 0.1.0.0